jack-c379/Hire_Harsh/UPLOAD_RESUME.md

 **Issue: Resume not loading**
 - Check that the PDF is in the `data/` directory
-- Verify the filename matches what's in `config/base.yml`
+- Verify the filename matches what's in `config/base.yml` (cv_path setting)
-- Check file permissions: `ls -la data/CV_Demo.pdf`
+- Check file permissions: `ls -la data/` (list all files to see your resume)

 **Issue: Error reading PDF**
 - Make sure your PDF is not password-protected